Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_9.md

 To establish ESD protection there has to be a standard voltage level that everything is referenced to.
 Such a level exists in the form of ground.
 There are very good safety reasons that ground is used around the house in outlets.
 In some ways this relates to static, but not directly.
 It does give us a place to dump our excess electrons, or acquire some if we are short, to neutralize any charges our bodies and tools might acquire.
 If everything on a workbench is connected directly or indirectly to ground via a conductor then static will dissipate long before an ESD event has a chance to occur.

 A good grounding point can be made several different ways.
 In houses with modern wiring that is up to code the ground pin on the AC plug in can be used, or the screw that holds the outlets cover plate on.
 This is because house wiring actually has a wire or spike going into the earth somewhere where the power is tapped from the main power lines.
-For people whose house wiring isn\'t quite right a spike driven into the earth at least 3 feet or a simple electrical connection to metal plumbing (worst option) can be used.
+For people whose house wiring isn't quite right a spike driven into the earth at least 3 feet or a simple electrical connection to metal plumbing (worst option) can be used.
 The main thing is to establish an electrical path to the earth outside the house.

 Ten megohms is considered a conductor in the world of ESD control.
 Static electricity is voltage with no real current, and if a charge is bled off seconds after being generated it is nullified.
 Generally a 1 to 10 megohm resistor is used to connect any ESD protection for this reason.
 It has the benefit of slowing the discharge rate during an ESD event, which increases the likelihood of a component surviving undamaged.
 The faster the discharge, the higher the current spike going though the component.
-Another reason such a resistance is considered desirable is if the user is accidentally shorted to high voltage, such as household current, it won\'t be the ESD protections that kill them.
+Another reason such a resistance is considered desirable is if the user is accidentally shorted to high voltage, such as household current, it won't be the ESD protections that kill them.

 A large industry has grown up around controlling ESD in the electronics industry.
 The staple of any electronics construction is the workbench with a static conductive or dissipative surface.
 This surface can be bought commercially, or home made in the form of a sheet of metal or foil.
 In the case of a metal surface it might be a good idea to lay thin paper on top, although it is not necessary if you are not doing any powered tests on the surface.
 The commercial version is usually some form of conductive plastic whose resistance is high enough not to be a problem, which is a better solution.
 If you are making your own surface for the workbench be sure to add the 10 megohm resistor to ground, otherwise you have no protection at all.